dshcheung/gogenie-api-document/jobs/update.md

 #400
 ```
 response = {
   message: "Error.
-Check errors for more info",
+Check Errors For More Info",
   errors: [data]
 }
 ```